yast/yast.github.io/doc/architecture.md

 protocol called YCP (Yast Communication Protocol).
 There are mainly two kind of components: those providing functionality to others and the so-called clients.
 The former ones publish a YCP interface with useful functions and variables.
-On the other hand, a client always serves a concrete purpose and controls the execution work-flow.
+On the other hand, a client always serves a particular purpose and controls the execution work-flow.
 Clients rely on other components (including other clients) to get the job done.
 Therefore, executing Yast means actually calling a Yast client.

-A the time of writing, Yast components can be written in C++ (using liby2 and libycp), in Ruby (using [yast-ruby-bindings](https://github.com/yast/yast-ruby-bindings)) and in Perl (using [yast-perl-bindings](https://github.com/yast/yast-perl-bindings)), with the exception of clients, that cannot be written in Perl.
+At the time of writing, Yast components can be written in C++ (using liby2 and libycp), in Ruby (using [yast-ruby-bindings](https://github.com/yast/yast-ruby-bindings)) and in Perl (using [yast-perl-bindings](https://github.com/yast/yast-perl-bindings)), with the exception of clients, that cannot be written in Perl.
 Ruby is the preferred and recommended way, since the bindings offer some unique features for both implementation and testing.
 In addition, many development tasks are automated using the Ruby toolchain.
+Moreover the long term plan is to get rid of all other languages (wherever possible) and use only Ruby.

 ## Main components